Your Blog Post URL: How to Structure It

 So, what happens if Google can’t tell the difference between page content and blog content?

-The blog content may not rank as high as it otherwise would have.
+The blog content may not rank as highly as it otherwise would.

 No one outside Google knows how the algorithm works, but consider these respective structures for your website: